Terms that a Buyer of Business Telephone Systems Should

 Voice Mail

-to leave a message, gives the ability to send interoffice messages to
+a message, gives the ability to send interoffice messages to groups, allows

 Warranty